PainAxis/EFTForge/README.md

 ## Overview

 EFTForge is a full-stack Escape from Tarkov weapon build simulator and community platform.
-It provides a dual-view visual workbench, real-time stat calculations, live composite build preview images, flea/trader price fetching, and a community build publishing system with leaderboards.
+It provides a dual-view visual workbench, real-time stat calculations, live composite build preview images, flea/trader price fetching, a combo calculator, attachment graphing, user profiles, build comments, and a community build publishing system with leaderboards.
 All item data is sourced from the [tarkov.dev](https://tarkov.dev) GraphQL API.

 ---